At alert level 1, we are continuing to operate at regular schedules for all our ferry services.

 As we welcome more passengers, we encourage you to travel outside of peak hours if possible and allow extra time while travelling.

-Yes, the Government has mandated the use of face coverings or masks on public transport including ferries at alert level 2.
-Therefore, we ask all our customers to play their part in keeping themselves, their fellow passengers, and our crew safe.
+Yes, the New Zealand Government has mandated the use of face coverings on public transport including ferries.
+We therefore ask all customers to please play their part and wear a face mask or covering while travelling with us.

 NZ COVID Tracer app posters will continue to be displayed on the wharves, and onboard our vessels.
 Please click here to download the app if you haven’t previously: health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-novel-coronavirus-resources-and-tools/nz-covid-tracer-app